psungu/psungu/README.md

 🌱 I’m on a continuous learning path, currently delving deeper into Kubernetes, Jenkins, Docker, and FastAPI for optimizing AI model deployment and system performance.

-👯 Open to collaborating on projects that push the boundaries of NLP and AI, particularly those that harness the power of transformers and cloud technologies to solve real-world problems.

-💬 Feel free to ask me about deploying scalable machine learning models, NLP advancements, or any AWS technologies.

-📫 How to reach me: psungu34@gmail.com

 ### Languages and Tools:

 <p>